princerj012/Bankist/README.md

 # Bankist
-update on it in the future but it's not mine it's a copy from Jonas :)
+it's not mine it's a copy from Jonas :)